Internet-of-People/core/README.md

 -   Hydra Core updated to 2.6.31 (jemalloc can now be used as a default memory manager)
 -   Jemalloc is used by the Docker images
--   IOP DAC updated to 2.0.5
+-   IOP SSI updated to 2.0.5

 ### 2.6.10

--   IOP DAC added as a submodule (hence `plugins.js` config files were updated as well)
+-   IOP SSI added as a submodule (hence `plugins.js` config files were updated as well)
 -   Custom Docker scripts and [images](https://hub.docker.com/repository/docker/internetofpeople/hydra-core) are updated
 -   Fix: During `BlockApplied` and `BlockReverted` events the block's data must contain the transactions:
     -   at: <https://github.com/ArkEcosystem/core/blob/master/packages/core-database/src/database-service.ts#L92>